alecryan88/nhl-analytics/README.md

 ```sh
 $ make init
 ```
-This will create a file `terraform/terraform.tfvars` with environment variables that will be used by terraform to create your resources:
+This will create a file `terraform/terraform.tfvars` with environment variables that will be used by terraform to create the resources:
 ```sh
 #Python
 python_version = <Automatically detected>